MicrosoftDocs/sql-docs/docs/advanced-analytics/tutorials/tutorial-python-clustering-model-deploy.md

 ## Next steps

-In part three of this tutorial series, you completed these steps:
+In part four of this tutorial series, you completed these steps:

 * Create a stored procedure that generates the model
 * Perform clustering in SQL Database